An iterative formula for the Kostka-Foulkes polynomials: Vertex operator realization of Hall-Littlewood polynomials

 \section{Vertex operator realization of Hall-Littlewood polynomials}

-The original Hall-Littlewood vertex operators defined by Jing in \cite{Jing1} used the infinite dimensional Heisenberg algebra and their irreducible representations parameterized by $t$.
-The vertex operators were subsequently utilized in \cite{Jing2} to study more realizations of symmetric functions.
-To be consistent with the notations used in the combinatorial circle, we reformulate the vertex operators given by the second named author for the Hall-Littlewood symmetric functions \cite{Jing1} as follows.
+The original Hall-Littlewood vertex operators defined in \cite{Jing1} used the infinite dimensional Heisenberg algebra and its irreducible representation parameterized by $t$.
+These vertex operators were subsequently utilized in \cite{Jing2} to study more realizations of symmetric functions.
+To be consistent with combinatorial convention, we reformulate the vertex operators for the Hall-Littlewood symmetric functions as follows.
+For plethestic formulation, see \cite{SZ}.
+Moreover, we will also recall a crucial vertex operator to realize the Schur functions in the same ring \cite{Jing1} as well as its dual vertex operator \cite{Jing2}.

-Let $t$ be an algebraically independent parameter, let $V$ be the space of symmetric functions over $\mathbb Q(t)$.
+Let $V$ be the space of symmetric functions over $\mathbb Q(t)$.
 There are several well-known bases such as ele\-mentary symmetric functions, power-sum symmetric functions, monomial symmetric functions, and homogeneous symmetric functions.
 The power-sum symmetric functions are perhaps the most useful ones on the space, as they are group-like elements under the usual Hopf algebra structure.